kahngjoonkoh/Momentum/README.md

 # WebProductivityApp
-Made a productivity app out of Vanilla JS based on Momentum
+Made a web-based productivity app out of Vanilla JS.
+Inspired by Momentum.

+Dependent on the OpenWeatherMap API.